 Entering college my photography dropped off, I began a major in Digital Arts, which quickly shifted into Film and Cinema Studies.
 My formal education in photography stopped there, but through film, I gained a unique understanding of framing and composition.

-Long story short, in the past 4 years my photographs have been featured on the Rolling Stone, OPB and NPR websites as well as Willamette Week, Vice Magazine, Sciences Occultes, Vortex Music Magazine, Premiere Guitar Magazine, and The Eugene Weekly, the latter of which published an "rising artist" profile of me in their 2015 Arts Hound Issue.
+Long story short, in the past 4 years my photographs have been featured on the Rolling Stone, OPB and NPR websites as well as Willamette Week, Vice Magazine, Sciences Occultes, Vortex Music Magazine, Premiere Guitar Magazine, Yahoo News and The Eugene Weekly, the latter of which published an "rising artist" profile of me in their 2015 Arts Hound Issue.
 Apart from my journalistic and artistic endeavors, I have been hired professionally for commissioned portraiture.
 I currently serve as lead photographer for Ichor Studios, a Vancouver-based web design company, Ferndate, a dating site geared towards building meaningful relationships through self-branding and Willamette Week, a PDX alt-weekly for which I run my own Street Style column as well as cover various news stories.
+My other collaborators and clients include Ziba Design, Morrissey, Donovan Woods, Dessa, Sage Francis, Hardly Art Records, Tacocat and Red Bull Music.

 50 SE 13th Avenue, Apt.
 413